-Figure 46: Reordering spectra in the stacked plot by dragging rows in the table To change the color of a spectrum in the stacked plot, double-click on the colored square at the right-hand side of the row and select or configure the desired color on the "Select Color" window.
+Figure 43: Reordering spectra in the stacked plot by dragging rows in the table To change the colour of a spectrum in the stacked plot, double-click on the coloured square at the right-hand side of the row and select or configure the desired colour on the "Select Colour" window.
 To hide a spectrum, uncheck the "Visible" box in the appropriate row.
 For large numbers of stacked spectra, it is sometimes desirable to display only every nth spectrum in the stack (e.g. every 10th spectrum).
 To do this, use the "Decimate view" button and enter the decimation factor.
 To overlay spectra instead of stacking them, select "Spectra Overlap" from the dropdown menu.

-Figure 47: Overlaying spectra using the Stack panel In spectra overlay mode, the vertical position of each spectrum can be adjusted by entering a value for the "Y shift"
+Figure 44: Overlaying spectra using the Stack panel In spectra overlay mode, the vertical position of each spectrum can be adjusted by entering a value for the "Y shift"

-Figure 48: Adjusting the vertical positions of overlaid spectra 7 Spin Simulations Simulation of 1D spectra can be performed in JASON by selecting the simulation option from the main menu.
-When a simulation has been selected it opens the simulation dialog panel, see Figure 49.
-This allows the user to enter the chemical shifts and J-coupling constants for up to 10 spins along with other relevant parameters.
+Figure 45: Adjusting the vertical positions of overlaid spectra 7 Spin Simulations Spin simulations of 1D spectra can be performed in JASON but selecting the simulation option from the main menu.
+When a simulations has been selected it opens the simulation dialogue panel, see figure 40.
+This allows the user to enter the chemical shifts and coupling constants for the spins along with other relevant parameters.
 As the data is entered the simulated spectrum will appear in a new panel on the canvas.

-Figure 49: Spin Simulation interface 7.1 Simulation Dialog Panel No of Spins: This is the total number of non-identical resonances in the simulations Frequency: This is the base frequency of the simulation in MHz Line Width: This is the line width (Hz) of the peak model for the simulation Undo/Redo: Allows the user to undo the previous command or redo the last undo Settings: Opens the simulations settings dialog.
+Figure 46: Spin Simulation interface 7.1 Simulation Dialogue Panel No of Spins: This is the total number of non-identical resonances in the simulations Frequency: This is the base frequency of the simulation in MHz.

+Line Width: This is the line width (Hz) of the peak model for the simulation Undo/Redo: Allows the user to undo the previous command or redo the last undo Settings: Opens the simulations settings dialogue.